 In late 2015 I started to build my first open-source tool for educators.
 I didn't think of it that way at the time.
 I just had a problem I needed to solve.
+Storing everything inside a Learning Management System meant the content lived with the institution or the vendor, in formats constrained to a platform.
+That was true in 2015.
+It's more true now, as platforms consolidate and the companies behind them change hands.

 I was pouring a lot of effort into the experience and content for my CMPT-363 User Interface Design course – syllabi, readings, guides, schedules, module pages – and I wanted that content to be as open and portable as the ideas inside it.
-Storing everything inside a Learning Management System (in this case, Canvas) meant the content lived with the institution or the vendor, in formats tied to a platform.
-I wanted it to belong to me – as constraint-free as possible – and ultimately to be freely shareable with anyone who could benefit from it.
+In my case that meant Canvas.
+I wanted the content to belong to me – as constraint-free as possible – and ultimately to be freely shareable with anyone who could benefit from it.

 The answer was Grav.